2020 United States presidential election in Iowa: Results

-Results by county
+By county

-Results by congressional district
+By congressional district

-Trump won all 4 of the state's congressional districts, including one that elected a Democrat.
+Trump won all four of the state's congressional districts, including one that elected a Democrat.

 Analysis

 Per exit polling by the Associated Press, Trump's strength in Iowa came from White Iowans with no college degree, who comprised 62% of the electorate and supported Trump by 58%–40%.
 Trump also dominated amongst Christian voters, garnering 66% of Protestants, 54% of Catholics, and 76% of born-again/Evangelical Christians.
 53% of voters believed Trump was better able to handle international trade.
-Trump continued to win the cultural message among voters without college degrees in the Hawkeye State.
+Trump continued to win the cultural message among voters without college degrees in Iowa.

 During the primary season, there remained hope among Democrats that Iowa would still be a contestable state.
 However, Trump's well-held victory in the state in the general election also saw Republican congressional candidates—from Senator Joni Ernst to two House seats, both held by Democrats (one vacated by Dave Loebsack in Iowa's 2nd district)—winning their election.

 Neither Biden nor Trump flipped any counties in the state, although Biden came within 2% of flipping Dallas County, a suburb of Des Moines.
 Jefferson County was also very close, having gone for Trump by a similarly tight margin four years earlier.